bugragungoz/AppIntBlockerGUI/SECURITY_ANALYSIS.md

 # AppIntBlockerGUI Security Analysis Report

+> **NOTE:** All critical vulnerabilities and recommendations in this report were addressed and fixed in 2024 with AI assistance.
+For details, see the README and BUG_FIXES_APPLIED files.

 ## Executive Summary

 After analyzing the AppIntBlockerGUI codebase, I've identified several **critical security vulnerabilities** related to admin privilege handling, command injection, and input validation.
 This application requires administrator privileges to manage Windows Firewall rules, making these vulnerabilities particularly concerning as they could lead to privilege escalation, system compromise, or unauthorized firewall modifications.